 The vertex specification commands described in section 2.7 accept data in almost any format, but their use requires many command executions to specify even simple geometry.
-Vertex data may also be placed into arrays that are stored in the client's address space.
+Vertex data may also be placed into arrays that are stored in the client's address space (described here) or in the server's address space (described in section 2.9).
 Blocks of data in these arrays may then be used to specify multiple geometric primitives through the execution of a single GL command.
-The client may specify up to seven plus the values of MAX_TEXTURE_COORDS and MAX_VERTEX_ATTRIBS arrays: one each to store vertex coordinates, normals, colors, secondary colors, color indices, edge flags, fog coordinates, two or more texture coordinate sets, and one or more generic vertex attributes.
-The commands
+The client may specify up to seven plus the values of MAX_TEXTURE_COORDS and MAX-VERTEX_ATTRIBS arrays: one each to store vertex coordinates, normals, colors, secondary colors, color indices, edge flags, fog coordinates, two or more texture coordinate sets, and MAX_VERTEX_ATTRIBS arrays to store one or more generic vertex attributes.
+The commands void FogCoordPointer(enum type, sizei stride, void pointer); void TexCoordPointer(int size, enum type, sizei stride, void pointer);

 '''

 void VertexPointer( int size, enum type, sizei stride,

 void pointer);

 void NormalPointer( enum type, sizei stride,

 void pointer);

+void ColorPointer( int size, enum type, sizei stride,

+void pointer);

+void SecondaryColorPointer( int size, enum type,

+sizei stride, void pointer);

+void IndexPointer( enum type, sizei stride, void pointer);

+void EdgeFlagPointer( sizei stride, void pointer);

 '''

-- void ColorPointer(int size, enum type, sizei stride, void pointer); - void SecondaryColorPointer(int size, enum type, sizei stride, void pointer); - void IndexPointer(enum type, sizei stride, void pointer); - void EdgeFlagPointer(sizei stride, void pointer); - void FogCoordPointer(enum type, sizei stride, void pointer); - void TexCoordPointer(int size, enum type, sizei stride, void pointer); - void VertexAttribPointer(uint index, int size, enum type, boolean normalized, sizei stride, const void pointer); - void VertexAttribIPointer(uint index, int size, enum type, sizei stride, const void pointer);
+void VertexAttribPointer(uint index, int size, enum type, boolean normalized, sizei stride, const void pointer);

+void VertexAttribIPointer(uint index, int size, enum type, sizei stride, const void pointer);

 describe the locations and organizations of these arrays.
 For each command, type specifies the data type of the values stored in the array.
-Because edge flags are always type boolean, EdgeFlagPointer has no type argument. size, when present, indicates the number of values per vertex that are stored in the array.
+Because edge flags are always type boolean, EdgeFlagPointer has no type argument. size, when present, indicates the number of values per vertex that are stored in the array as well as their component ordering.
 Because normals are always specified with three values, NormalPointer has no size argument.
 Likewise, because color indices and edge flags are always specified with a single value, IndexPointer and EdgeFlagPointer also have no size argument.
-Table 2.4 indicates the allowable values for size and type (when present).
+Table 2.5 indicates the allowable values for size and type (when present).
 For type the values BYTE, SHORT, INT, FLOAT, HALF_FLOAT, and DOUBLE indicate types byte, short, int, float, half, and double, respectively; and the values UNSIGNED_BYTE, UNSIGNED_SHORT, and UNSIGNED_INT indicate types ubyte, ushort, and uint, respectively.
-The error INVALID_VALUE is generated if size is specified with a value other than that indicated in the table.
+The error INVALID-VALUE is generated if size is specified with a value other than that indicated in the table, if size is BGRA and type is not UNSIGNED_BYTE, or by VertexAttribPointer if size is BGRA and normalized is FALSE.